creatvie-introvert/wordweaver/README.md

 <img src="docs/wordweaver-logo-no-text.png" alt="WordWeaver Logo" width="250">

 # WordWeaver
 **WordWeaver** is an interactive, quiz-powered crossword game that blends wordplay with general knowledge.
-Designed with both entertainment and cognitive stimulation in mind, this web app dynamically builds crossword puzzles from quiz APIs, letting user test their knowledge while weavuing answers across a responsive grid.
+Designed with both entertainment and cognitive stimulation in mind, this web app dynamically builds crossword puzzles from quiz APIs, letting user test their knowledge while weaving answers across a responsive grid.

 This project exists to:
   - Provide a unique and educational twist on traditional crossword puzzles.